What is S20Guide@GadgetGuideOnline?

-If it is a specific problem or questions, the community usually can find a solution for you quickly in the comments sections.
+If it is a specific problem or question, the community usually can find a solution for you quickly in the comments sections.

-The Galaxy S20 Guides are organized in 5 categories/sections:
+The Galaxy S20 Guides are organised in 5 categories/sections:

-A few reviews/comments of the S20 new features will also be included.
+A few reviews/comments on the S20 new features will also be included.

-This section covers all aspects of using Galaxy S20, except using the camera.
+This section covers all aspects of using the Galaxy S20, except the camera.